 You can make them in branch, over the phone or using Internet or Mobile Banking.
+You can only make an international payment from a current account.

 What information do you need to give us if you want to make an international payment?